Steven-Luo/docker-hadoop/README.md

 ## Default configuration

-Every node is named hadoop${num} (e.g. hadoop6).
+Every node is named `hadoop${num}` (e.g. `hadoop6`).
 The first 3 are used for the JobTracker, NameNode and SecondaryNameNode respectively.

 If you want to modify the number of nodes in the cluster you have to modify:

 `hadoop-conf/slaves` and `bin/start-cluster.sh`

-Private and public keys are pre-built for managing the cluster, you should create your own.
+Private and public keys are pre-generated for managing the cluster, you should create your own.